 The objective of this article is to develop agricultural aspects to determine the rural economy and its economic and social growth in the area of Catatumbo, Norte de Santander.
 Highlighting the opportunities generated in the territory through data analyzed by the main control entities and international cooperation organizations.
 The method used for the development of this paper is based on a descriptive qualitative study where organizational and academic references are identified to break down, identify and propose strategies for the improvement of agricultural practices.
-The results of the research on the areas of agricultural units according to their extension in each municipality of the region show the distribution of hectares in the municipality of Carmen, which has the largest number of hectares with agricultural production units, with a total of 158.879, followed by Abrego with 102.859 hectares, Convenció with
+The results of the research on the areas of agricultural units according to their extension in each municipality of the region show the distribution of hectares in the municipality of Carmen, which has the largest number of hectares with agricultural production units, with a total of 158.879, followed by Abrego with 102.859 hectares, Convenció with 91.403, Sardinita with 90.203, Teorema with 30.468, Ocaña with 25.216, Tibú with 21,216, La Playa with 11.621, Hacari with 5.975 hectares, El Tarra with 177 hectares, and San Calixto being the last due to its UPA

-^{} Original article.
+\ Unedited article.
 Research and innovation article.
 Research paper.
 Research Project, business proposal of live cattle "livestock auction in Norte de Santander" GILOCNI linked to the Research group of logistics, competitivity and international business, Universidad Francisco de Paula Santander.

-^{} Animal Scientist.
-Master in animal production, Universidad Nacional de Colombia, Colombia.
+\\ Animal Scientist.
+Master in animal production, Universidad Nacional de Colombia.
 PhD in Animal Science, University of Wisconsin, United States.
 Professor at Universidad Francisco de Paula Santander Cúcuta, Colombia.
-Email: giovannimauriciobs@ufps.edu.co
+Email: giovannimauriciobs@ufps.edu.co percentage of 0.
+The conclusions are recommended practices for improvements in the sector to provide income expansion and to decrease multidimensional poverty.

 Economist, Universidad Libre Colombia.
 Specialist in Internal Control and Management Indicators, Universidad de Pamplona, Colombia.
-Master in Management, Universidad Nacional Experimental del Táchira, Venezuela.
+Master in Management, Universidad Nacional Experimental Del Táchira, Venezuela.
 PhD in Political Studies, Universidad Externado, Colombia.
 Professor at Universidad Francisco de Paula Santander Cúcuta, Colombia.
 Email: johannamogrovejo@ufps.edu.co

-^{} Economist, Universidad Industrial de Santander.
-Master in Management, Universidad Nacional Experimental del Táchira, Venezuela.
+Economist, Universidad Industrial de Santander.
+Master in Management, Universidad Nacional Experimental Del Táchira, Venezuela.
 PhD candidate for Political Studies Universidad Externado, Colombia.
 Email: lilianamarcelabo@ufps.edu.co